-MISP seeks undergraduate students who are intelligent, self-motivated, and passionate about science and careers in molecular imaging, nanotechnology, and radiology.
+MISP seeks current domestic undergraduate freshmen, sophomores, and juniors who are intelligent, self-motivated, and passionate about science and careers in molecular imaging, nanotechnology, and radiology.
 We strongly encourage students from disadvantaged and underprivileged backgrounds to apply.

-Through the generous support of Telix Pharmaceuticals Limited (Melbourne, Austraila) an additional fully-funded internship will be offered to an undergraduate student based in Australia.
+Through the generous support of Telix Pharmaceuticals Limited (Melbourne, Australia) an additional fully-funded internship will be offered to an undergraduate student based in Australia.
 The application process and deadlines are the same.